neerajtomar98/tic-tac-toe/README.md

 # tic-tac-toe
-simple NXN tictactoe game using react.js
+A simple NXN tic-tac-toe game using react.js

-TO run the project use following commands: yarn yarn start
+To run the project use following commands:

+yarn

+yarn start